Starscream9559/CGPA-Calculator/README.md

 You can load this project in any C/C++ Compiler program to Build and Run the C file from the very beginning.
 For instant run the project, you can simple hit the EXE file to run the program normally.

+This project is build in Microsoft Visual Code 6.0 in 2013.